Skip to content

 How did it begin for NFTs?

 Non-fungible tokens have been around for a while now.
-In early 2012, Yoni Assia first conceptualized the idea of issuing assets onto the blockchain.
+In early 2012, Yoni Assia first conceptualized issuing assets onto the blockchain.
 However, the wave of NFTs began only in 2017 with the release of CryptoPunks on the Ethereum blockchain to trade unique cartoon characters.

 Another project, CryptoKitties, where players adopt and trade virtual cats, gained popularity.
 These colourful cats on the web have generated over $40 million in revenue.
 In 2021, interest in the NFT market has spiked to its all-time high.